pyside/pyside2-setup/README.rst

       $ xcode-select --install

-   This will open a dialog wirth further instructions.
+   This will open a dialog window with further instructions.
    After the command line tools are installed, you will not need to use Xcode again in order to set up PySide.